esenyel/esenyel.github.io/_pages/research.md

 ---
 Reliable Intelligent Systems Lab (RISL) at Rensselaer Polytechnic Institute (RPI) researches methods for improving the safety, trustworthiness, and generalizability of intelligent systems.
 The topics of interest include reachability analysis, decision-making under uncertainty, runtime monitoring, behavior modeling, and transfer learning.
 The lab's application areas include aerial robotics, mobile robot navigation, and autonomous driving.

-**How to Join**
-If you are interested in joining RISL and doing research in the areas below, you can reach out to Esen Yel by email (yele@rpi.edu) with the subject line "Interested in joining RISL".

 Research Areas
 =====